Skip to main content

 Redundancy tackles risk.
 Two kinds of redundancy:

 • Resource redundancy.
-Example: save more cash, hoard emergency food.
+Example: save more cash; hoard emergency food.

 Good side of incident

-• it reveals problems and gives pressure to improve
+• It reveals problems and gives pressure to improve.

-• it makes people appreciate the good instead of taking things for granted
+• It makes people appreciate the good instead of taking things for granted.

 • ...

-On positive black swans
+On positive Black Swans

+It seems betting on positive Black Swan is good because it has large upsides and limited downsides.
 However, in real world, positive Black Swan may come very late or never come.
+But the "limited downside" will likely keep applying for long time.

 Embrace some randomness instead of paranoidly avoiding randomness.